Skip to content

 if wrappedErr, ok := err.(*ewrap.Error); ok {

-// Convert error to JSON with full context
+// Convert error to JSON with enhanced formatting

 jsonOutput, err := wrappedErr.ToJSON(